 Payment and Fees

-Bulk billing is offered to the following patients: Children less than 16 years of age, Aged Pensioners over 65 years, patients identifying as Indigenous, Veterans Affairs patients, Disability Pensioners.
+Bulk billing is offered to the following patients: Children less than 16 years of age, patients identifying as Indigenous and Veterans Affairs patients.

-Health Care Card holders will be discount billed; cards must be valid and presented at the time of consultation.
+Health Care, Pension, and Concession Card holders will be discount billed; cards must be valid and presented at the time of consultation.
 Please discuss directly with your treating doctor if you are experiencing severe financial difficulties, as bulk billing may be available at the doctor's discretion.

 Payment is required at the time of consultation and can be made by cash, Visa, Mastercard or EFTPOS.
 Procedures may incur a fee in addition to standard consultation fees.
 Please ask for a quote at the time of consultation.
 Pathology services may incur a separate charge.